Bowling Rules – LA

 Players must properly throw the bowling ball down their teams designated lane.
 Lane Managers will issue warnings to those teams/players that “lob” the ball down the lane or improperly roll the ball (i.e. backwards, between the legs, two balls at once, two people at once, etc.).

 Players must try to stay behind the foul line indicated on the lane, and must attempt to release the bowling ball before crossing it.
 The lane beyond the foul line is very slippery and could be dangerous to step on.

 Games will be self-regulated.
 ZogSports will have a staff member on site to assist in clarifying any rules questions, but we ask that you be on your best behavior and honest when making calls and recording scores.

-ZogSports is a charity-focused, social sports organization for young professionals.
+ZogSports is a charity-focused, social sports organization.
 Our goal is for you to have fun.
 We hope that you keep this in mind when participating.
 Although the games may become intense, you still can be competitive while maintaining good sportsmanship.
 With this said, any behavior deemed unacceptable by the umpire or ZogSports staff may result in suspension and/or ejection from a game or the league.

 Any player(s)/team(s) that are involved in a fight will be suspended from all ZogSports Leagues for life.
 Any teams will forfeit all remaining games.
 The field manager has the right to sit an unruly player if necessary.